-But I don’t want anybody rummaging around in my bags.
+But I don’t want any random person rummaging around in my bags.

 Sometimes people lock their baggage using non-TSA-recognized locks.
 If the TSA wants to have a look they’ll just cut the lock off and your bag might get damaged in the process.

 The idea is this…